mwunsch4/PostbackDelivery/README.md

 ### Planned Features
 - More comprehensive testing suite (currently just using hard-coded values in ingest_test.js)
+- Accept JSON encoded web requests (application/x-www-form-urlencoded currently used for simplicity and speed)
 - GO application to handle orphaned requests in **Working** Redis data structure.
 - Updating Delivery Agent and Ingestion Agent to handle "POST" requests as well
 - Add configurable delay to postback requests